ART REPRODUCTION AND GICLEE PRINTING

 2. COLOR WORK

 After we have photographed your work the files are then put on the computer for adjusting and color balancing.They are imported into a professional photo editing program using a custom color profile built for our camera/light combination.
 This stage is important for making sure the brightness, contrast, sharpness, and colors look good and are as faithful to the original as possible.
-It is worth noting that there will almost always be some differences between your prints and your original, that’s just how it works, but we will get you a good approximation of your original work.
+It is worth noting that there will almost always be some differences between your prints and your original, that’s just how it works, but we will get you a great reproduction of your original work.

 m